realrubberduckdev/dp-blog/src/content/ps-func-returning-2-values.md

 }
 ```

-Our json array is a simple `displayName` & `description` pair elements.
-And we need an `ItemExists` function in powershell returning boolean value, `true` if the item exists and `false` if it doesn't.
+Our JSON array is a simple `displayName` & `description` pair elements.
+And we need an `ItemExists` function in PowerShell returning boolean value, `true` if the item exists and `false` if it doesn't.

 Here is a script with the function:
 ```